Skip to Content

 Understanding Aggravated Assault Charges in Washington State

 In Washington State, assault is not a single crime but is categorized into different degrees based on the level of harm caused, the intent of the perpetrator, the use of a weapon, and the status of the alleged victim.
-The terms "aggravated assault" typically refer to the more serious felony degrees of assault.
+The term "aggravated assault" typically refers to the more serious felony degrees of assault.

 Here are the primary classifications of assault in Washington State that are often considered aggravated: